hanxunyu/DepthVLM/README.md

 - We also release the curated annotations of [DepthVLM-Bench](https://huggingface.co/yuxinhk/N3D-VLM) on Hugging Face 🤗.

 ## 📦️ Pretrained models
-We provide the pretrained models [DepthVLM-4B](https://huggingface.co/JonnyYu828/Stream3D-VLM) and [DepthVLM-8B](https://huggingface.co/JonnyYu828/Stream3D-VLM) in Hugging Face 🤗.
+We provide the pretrained model [DepthVLM-4B](https://huggingface.co/JonnyYu828/Stream3D-VLM) in Hugging Face 🤗.

 ## 🤖 Inference Examples